First Year: Foundations

 Acting (Drama 720): Action and objective, personalization and creative use of self, affective memory, moment-to-moment awareness, given circumstances, “targets”; beginning acting for the camera.

-Voice/Speech/Text (Drama 722): Active/cyclical breathing; alignment; expansive intention; warm-up; pitch and stress work; 360 degree resonance; vocal care and stamina; emotional susceptibility; improving speech detail; introduction to International Phonetic Alphabet; Detailed American pronunciation in varying contemporary and classical styles; text/rhetorical analysis.
+Voice/Speech/Text (Drama 722): The Active Breath; alignment; vocal expansion; reliable warm-ups; pitch and stress work for language clarity; vocal care and stamina; emotional susceptibility; improved speech detail; introduction to International Phonetic Alphabet; Detailed American English pronunciation in varying contemporary and classical styles; text/rhetorical analysis.

 Rehearsal and Performance (Drama 726): Appropriate roles with PlayMakers Repertory Company, studio productions, and rehearsal projects.